If you’re like most guys–and…I’m not going to lie…like me–you got into weightlifting to build big arms and a big chest.

 While this muscle isn’t nearly as prominent as the biceps brachii, it plays an important role in the overall appearance of your arms.

-When well developed, the brachialis looks like a “knot” in between the biceps brachii and triceps, but it noticeably impacts the overall aesthetics of the arms.
+When well developed, the brachialis looks like a “knot” in between the biceps brachii and triceps, and it noticeably impacts the overall aesthetics of the arms.

 Here’s a picture of me that I think illustrates my point: